MaVe1000/impulsar/README.md

 ARU **cannot** be traded on DEXs because:

 1. **Fixed Mathematical Value:** ARU × CER = Pesos (not market-determined)
-2. **Not Speculative:** ARU is a government accounting unit, not a cryptocurrency
+2. **Not Speculative:** ARU is a government accounting unit.
+ARU is not a speculative, freely traded cryptocurrency.
+It is a CER-indexed unit of account used for public transfer/redemption under program rules, with AML/KYC controls and regulated off-chain redemption.
 3. **No Market Price:** There's no "bid/ask" for ARU—only redemption with the State
 4. **Partially Centralized by Design:** ARU requires government redemption backend (off-chain bank transfers), making it incompatible with fully decentralized trading